 Generously season the chicken and pork with salt.

-Then, sear the chicken legs and thighs on both sides until they achieve a light, golden-brown color, about 3 minutes on each side.
-Transfer to a plate.
+Next, sear the chicken legs and thighs until they turn a light golden brown, about 3 minutes per side.
+Then transfer them to a plate as well.

 PRO TIP: Sear the chicken and pork before simmering.
 This Maillard reaction from searing adds so much flavor to the dish.

-Remove any excess oil.
-Sauté the smashed garlic until it becomes fragrant, about a minute.
-Add whole or cracked peppercorns and cook for about 30 seconds or until they become aromatic.
+Wipe out any extra oil, then sauté the smashed garlic until it starts to smell good, about a minute.
+Toss in the whole or cracked peppercorns and cook them for about 30 seconds, just until they start to release their aroma.

-Place the seared pork belly back into the pan.
+Place the seared pork back into the pan.
 Pour in the vinegar, water, fish sauce, sugar, and bay leaves.
-Stir to combine.
+Give it a good stir.

-Bring it to a boil, then cover and reduce the heat to medium.
-Let it simmer for 30 minutes.
+Bring everything to a boil, then cover the pan, reduce the heat to medium, and let it simmer for 30 minutes.

-Place the chicken legs and thighs in the pan.
-Continue to simmer for about 30 more minutes or until both the chicken and pork are tender.
+Add your chicken thighs and drumsticks to the pan and keep simmering for about 30 more minutes, or until both the chicken and pork are tender.

-Check periodically to ensure it doesn’t dry out completely.
+Keep an eye on it to make sure it doesn’t dry out.
 If it appears to be getting too dry, feel free to add a bit more water as needed.

-Once the meat is tender, add the green chilies and let it cook for about 5 minutes.
+Once the meat is tender, toss in the green chilies and let them cook for about 5 minutes.

-At this point, the sauce should have reduced significantly.
-Taste and adjust the seasoning according to your preference.
+At this point, the sauce should have thickened up nicely.
+Go ahead and taste it, and adjust the seasoning as you like.

 Spoon some of the reduced sauce or the oil over the meat.
 Turn off the heat.

-Serve and enjoy its rich flavors with a hint of spice from the green chilies.
+Serve and enjoy your Adobong Puti with its rich flavors and a hint of spice from the green chilies.
+Feel free to garnish with some chopped green onion or scallions.

 You can store the leftovers in an airtight container in the fridge for 3-4 days.
 Freezing is another option that extends its shelf life.